 Cons:

-- Heavier and bulkier than comparable tools – may be uncomfortable to use for some.
+• Heavier and bulkier than comparable tools – it may be uncomfortable to use for some.

 This angle grinder has an 11 amp AC/DC motor that can handle 11,000 RPMs.
 This offers an insane ratio of power to weight.

 The dust ejection system lengthens the product’s lifespan because any of the debris it sucks up gets swiftly ejected from the tool.
-The grinder uses an oversized brush, which doubles the lifespan over other comparable models.
+The grinder uses an oversized brush, doubling the lifespan over comparable models.

-It also comes with a one-touch guard that will rotate all 360 degrees with a single touch.
+It also has a one-touch guard that will rotate all 360 degrees with a single touch.
 The quick-change wheel release will allow for the removal of the wheel without the need for tools.

 It also has a newly designed side handle that was ergonomically created and oversized threading for even more durability.
 It intuitively shuts down if the brush needs to be replaced so you don’t inadvertently damage the tool.